TZstatsADS/Spr2017-proj2-grp4/README.md

 *The above general statement about project 2 can be removed once you are finished with your project.
 It is optional.

-## Project Title an RShiny app development project (NY School Hunter)
+## Project Title: an RShiny app development project (NY School Hunter)

 Term: Spring 2017